 According to Population Census 2011, there are nearly 104 million elderly persons (aged 60 years or above) in India and their share and size is increasing.
 It was 5.6 percent of the population in 1961 and increased to 8.6 percent in 2011.
 By 2050, the population of Indians above 65 years will increase almost three times (predicted by US-based Population Reference Bureau).
-The growth in elderly population is due to the longevity of life achieved because of economic well-being, better medicines and medical facilities, and reduction in fertility rates.
-In the urban areas, only 56 percent of male and 17 percent of female population is financially independent while the others are partially or fully dependent.
-Most elderly people become penurious by falling into financial trap due to their overcautious approach to investment.
+The growth in the elderly population is due to the longevity of life achieved because of economic well-being, better medicines and medical facilities, and reduction in fertility rates.
+In the urban areas, only 56 percent of male and 17 percent of the female population is financially independent while the others are partially or fully dependent.
+Most elderly people become penurious by falling into the financial trap due to their overcautious approach to investment.
 They do not realize that given the longevity, their retired life may extend for 30 or 40 years, which is as long a period as their working life or even more.
 When a retiree sees a large corpus available to him at the time of his retirement, he may tend to splurge by undertaking leisure vacations, gifting to his near and dear ones or even investing in some fraud schemes to get unrealistically higher returns.
 Alternately, he becomes a conservatively timid investor who deposits everything in safe and fixed income instruments that give lower returns.
-Our endeavour in this article is to look at the criticalities of financial planning and systematically explain adoption of a balanced approach for leading a financially stable retired life.
+Our endeavor in this article is to look at the criticalities of financial planning and systematically explain the adoption of a balanced approach to leading a financially stable retired life.

 There are two types of retirees, viz.
 Pensioner and non-pensioner.
 While the former has regular financial backing through his pension, the latter has no such guarantee.
 This implies that the non-pensioner will have to start with a larger corpus to sustain his monthly expenses, while a pensioner may start his retired life with relatively smaller corpus and sustain through regular pension income.
 Let us assume that the current monthly expense for both is rupees one Lakh, which will rise @6% per annum due to inflation.
 If they both live up to the age of 90 years, then their monthly expense during their 90th year will be rupees 6.02 Lakh per month.
 To sustain his regulated monthly expenses through 30 years of retirement, the non-pensioner requires to start with a corpus of rupees 274.74 Lakh at the real rate of return @1.89% (annual percentage return realized on the investment of 274.74 Lakh @8% and adjusted for changes in prices due to inflation @6%).
 Hypothetically, if the pensioner starts his retirement with a monthly pension of rupees 0.75 Lakh, he has to cater for a monthly shortfall of 0.25 Lakh and for that, he requires a corpus of rupees 68.68 Lakh.

-When a retiree invests, he is cautious, risk averse, and puts everything in safe income instruments; so, he will not beat the inflation.
+When a retiree invests, he is cautious, risk-averse, and puts everything in safe income instruments; so, he will not beat the inflation.
 Although this is sensible and apt for capital protection, it does not help to overcome the inflationary pressures.
 The primary inflationary pressure is from rising medical and hospitalization costs, which is about 15 percent as compared to the average consumer price index inflation rates of 6.27 percent (average monthly of a calendar year taken over past 20 years).
 The real rate of return of fixed income instruments is much lower than their indicative interest rate due to the taxability of the interest earned and the inflation cost.
 We have exemplified this point for better understanding of the readers.
 Rupees one Lakh invested @ 8% gives a retiree rupees 8,000 as interest in one year.
 If he pays 20.8 percent tax (inclusive of 4 percent cess) on it, then interest left in hand is rupees 6,336 only, which is effectively 6.34 percent.
-Further, 5 percent inflation eats into this 6.34 percent interest to give a meagre 1.28 percent real rate of return.
+Further, 5 percent inflation eats into this 6.34 percent interest to give a meager 1.28 percent real rate of return.
 Since 1972, even gold has only given average 7.4 percent returns.
-Therefore, he must invest some percentage of his cash asset in the equity market, directly in stocks, if he has market experience and confidence, or through mutual funds, since they have given average return of 14.3 percent in past 10 years.
+Therefore, he must invest some percentage of his cash asset in the equity market, directly in stocks, if he has market experience and confidence, or through mutual funds, since they have given an average return of 14.3 percent in past 10 years.

 The question that arises in the mind is about the asset allocation percentage.
 As a guideline, he must keep 50 to 60 percent in fixed income instruments to ensure capital protection, about 20 to 30 percent in equity, 10 to 15 percent in debt mutual funds and 5 to 10 percent in gold.
-The elderly will do well to understand the decision dilemma created due to the risky inverse relationship between size of corpus and percentage of equity investment.
+The elderly will do well to understand the decision dilemma created due to the risky inverse relationship between the size of corpus and percentage of equity investment.
 If the retiree has a large corpus, then he can afford to invest a smaller percentage (up to 20 percent) in equity since his investment in other assets will take care of his financial needs.
 However, if his corpus is small, then he should invest a larger percentage (maximum up to 40 percent) into equity to generate better returns to meet his financial needs.
-Initially the retiree may invest the retirement corpus as per this guideline through systematic transfer plan (STP) in equity and lump sum in other assets.
+Initially, the retiree may invest the retirement corpus as per this guideline through a systematic transfer plan (STP) in equity and a lump sum in other assets.

 ||Real Rate of Return*

-||Inflation Adjusted Value after 10 Yrs
+||Inflation-Adjusted Value after 10 Yrs